youngyangyang04/NoSQLAttack/README.md

 ```bash
 NoSQLAttack
 ```
-Upon starting NoSQLAttack you are presented with with the main menu:
+Upon starting NoSQLAttack you are presented with the main menu:
 ```bash
 ================================================
         _   _       _____  _____ _